 Tokyo, the Home of Educational Enterprise

 Tokyo has long been the center for academic thought in modern Japan.
-All of the schools on this list were founded by people with the mission to spread the knowledge of the world in a country which had long determined to remain enclosed.
+All of the schools on this list were founded by people with the mission to spread the knowledge of the world in a country that had long determined to remain enclosed.
 Regardless of if these people were patriotic Japanese or foreign missionaries, all believed that a well-educated population was the key to a healthy and prosperous society.
 All of these private universities have continued that tradition, but with their own differentiation.
 Whether that be by academic fortes or cultural atmosphere, the private universities of Tokyo are not only top quality, but vast in their array of character.

 Within each university, the excerpt will be a link to our SchooLynk communities regarding each of these schools or an article.
 We’ve got some good stuff up there so feel free.

-Some of Tokyo’s Top Private Schools
+5 of Tokyo’s Top Private Schools

 International Christian University